Why we say “no” to PECS® as an AAC system & Recommendations for what to do instead

 Want to learn more in-depth information about how to support gestalt language processors?

 1. There are many free podcasts, webinars and articles to get you started.
-A comprehensive list of resources can also be found on our website and Communication Development Center's website.
+A comprehensive list of resources can also be found on our website.
+We just released a new FREE masterclass on echolalia and child-led therapy and a Beginner's Guide to AAC and Gestalt Language Processing that are both perfect for anyone starting their learning journey or on the fence about purchasing our courses!

 Take me to Meaningfulspeech.com